 This map does not represent or intend to represent official or legal boundaries of any Indigenous nations.
 To learn about definitive boundaries, contact the nations in question.

-Also, this map is not perfect — it is a work in progress with tons of contributions from the community.
+Also, this map is not perfect — it is a work in progress with contributions from the community.

 Click on any of the shaded areas of the map below to see the territory.